cloudmesh-community/book/chapters/cloud/arch.md

 introduced by the Grid community have been replaced by the cloud with platform and unified resources.

-To provide a very simple but possibly incomplete comparison, Cloud computing integrated infrastructure such as supercomputers and other large scale resources through unified protocols.
+To provide a very simple but possibly incomplete comparison, cloud computing integrated infrastructure such as supercomputers and other large scale resources through unified protocols.
 The effort was initially provided by research institutions but have been introduced